-"Her response to the scandal was motivated by the desire to prevent further damage to the company."'No knowledge of payments'
+"Her response to the scandal was motivated by the desire to prevent further damage to the company."

 Mr Laidlaw said the prosecution had failed to prove that Mrs Brooks was part of a conspiracy to make illegal payments to public officials for stories when she was the editor of The Sun.